 If you’ve got a very early or late flight I recommend getting a room at the Gateway Hotel Airport Garden By Taj, which is where I spent a long layover last week.
 Ask for a room in the new suite and book yourself in to the spa to sort out any pre/post flight kinks!Hotels in Colombo

 What to do: Kandy is on most visitors Sri Lanka itinerary due to the culturally significant Temple Of The Tooth.
-It’s a great base from which to explore the surrounding hill country, visiting tea plantations, museums and botanic gardens.
+It’s also a great base from which to explore the surrounding hill country, visiting tea plantations, museums and botanic gardens.

 Where to stay: Kandy has a great array of homely guesthouses nestled in the hills surrounding its lake.
 There is not much in the way of restaurants in the city so it’s wise to pick a place to stay that has a highly recommended kitchen or cook on hand.
 For a warm welcome and fantastic food check out Green View Boutique.Hotels in Kandy